MiSTer-devel/AcornAtom_MiSTer/README.md

 ## Instructions
 You need a boot.vhd file formatted as FAT and around 100MB.
 Attach the boot.vhd and copy software onto it.
+There is a blank.zip file in releases.
+Unzip and rename boot.vhd.

 Detach the VHD and place the file in the AcornAtom folder on your SD card.